 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-Investments with the CaITRUST Investment Pool are rated AA by Standard and Poor's, while investments with LAIF and CEPPT are not rated.
+Investments with the CaITRUST Investment Pool are rated AA by Standard and Poor's, California CLASS was rated AAAf by Fitch, while investments with LAIF and CEPPT are not rated.